Inflation with Massive Spin-2 Ghosts: The model

 where $\omega$ is a constant.
 The presence of this global symmetry is of particular interest because, as laid out in \cite{Kubo2021}, the scalar $S$ may form a condensate $\langle S \rangle = v_S$ that leads to the spontaneous breakdown of scale invariance and the subsequent generation of an Einstein-Hilbert term and identification of the Planck mass $M_\text{Pl} \propto v_S$.

 Since we are interested in the effects of gravitational DOFs on inflation, we separate out the dynamical part of the metric by linearizing the action around flat space with

 where $\mmet$ is the Minkowski metric and $\grav(x)$ is a small perturbation.
-After performing this linearization up to second order in the graviton $\grav$, integrating by parts, and dropping interaction terms, we arrive at the total action

-where $\Box=-\partial_\mu\partial^\mu$.
-Here we have also set $S$ to its classical (approximately constant) background value $S_\text{cl}$ since quantum fluctuations, in the standard Coleman-Weinberg sense, around $S_\text{cl}$ make only negligible contributions to the inflationary potential at one-loop order \cite{Kubo2021}.
+In a similar spirit, we also decompose the scalar in terms of quantum fluctuations $\hat S$ around an approximately constant background field $S_\text{cl}$.